eisascience/HISTA/inst/app/UserManual.md

 ### Enrichment analysis:

-Given a set of genes, hypergeometric testing (K=150) is done to identify which components are highly enriched with those genes.
+Given a set of genes, ideally 3-10, hypergeometric testing (K=150) is done to identify which components are highly enriched with those genes.
 In application, we find an adjusted p-value less than 0.01 to find significant enrichments, however, the fold-enrichment can also be highly informative when significance is not determined.
 The enrichment analysis tab helps to identify which components are enriched for a specific gene set; for this test we use the universe of detected genes with known GO annotation (N=8025).

 ### Top loaded components:

+This is an alternate approach to the enrichment analysis which is intended for higher number of input genes.
+By default, a select set of antisense genes are selected.
+For another example see lncRNA tab.

 There are several figures in this tab.
 First, there is a histogram layered with a density plot comparing two distributions.
 Given a set of genes enriched in some biology of interest, e.g., antisense genes, we can compute the distribution of how many of these genes are found across the top positive and negative loaded components.
 This distribution is layered over a second distribution derived from an equal-length random sample of genes.
 By comparing these distributions, we are able to evaluate components enriched for or depleted of our selected genes relative to a random sample.